florianbellmann/trecli/README.md

 ### Features

-- Add labels
-- Comfort functions
+- redraw term on resize
 - Better in memory caching
+  - deamon for periodic fetching of contents
   - Lazy loading for even faster creation of cards
 - search for card. then edit in vim? or edit in single column

-- Accumulated view of all tasks on all boards

-- Open board depending on the weekday/time of day/start|stop global variable